ykawanabe/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To avoid overfitting, I decided to use dropout.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * validation set accuracy of 0.965
 * test set accuracy of 0.938004732131958